Marketing is one of the most difficult parts of managing an event.

 Aim to create an experience and environment that engages the attendees.
 For that, you will need to do more than entertain.
 The following core elements are key to creating an ownable and immersive brand experience:

 - Branding: Consistent branding across all touchpoints is key to creating an event footprint with a unique layout.

-- Connections: You can create connections that will last even after the event by encouraging attendees to use devices on site.
+- Connections: You can create connections that will last even after the event by encouraging attendees to use on-site devices.

 - Visualizations: Use demos, photos, and video projections/displays to create an interactive experience.
 By doing so, you will help attendees really understand your products, services, or activities.

-- Interactions: To make sure your organization, brand, or product is the hero, create a few immersive on-site activities.
+- Interactions: To ensure your organization, brand, or product is the hero, create a few immersive on-site activities.